 Ellwood Atfield has been operating in Brussels for more than 10 years placing many candidates in public affairs, communication and association leadership positions.
 Through regular contact with clients and candidates, we have amassed considerable data on compensation packages in Brussels, across all sectors and seniority levels.
 The core of this salary report is based on an in-depth survey we completed in 2018 of over 300 corporate affairs staff.
 We looked at all industry sectors from agribusiness to transportation.

-The remuneration report, in particular, focusses on compensation and benefits for the following levels:
+The remuneration report, in particular, focusses on compensation and additional remuneration for the following levels:

 - Global Heads of Corporate Affairs